 178. Accordingly, the United Kingdom is under an obligation to bring an end to its administration of the Chagos Archipelago as rapidly as possible, thereby enabling Mauritius to complete the decolonisation of its territory in a manner consistent with the right of peoples to self- determination. (…)

-Despite this, the United Kingdom has to meet the obligations to complete the unfinished business of decolonisation with a deadline which was set for the 22nd of November 2019, with the Foreign Office (and hence her Majesty’s Government) quietly to abide by the AO of the ICJ.
+Despite this, the United Kingdom has failed to meet the obligations to complete the unfinished business of decolonisation with a deadline which was set for the 22nd of November 2019, with the Foreign Office (and hence her Majesty’s Government) quietly rejecting to abide by the AO of the ICJ.
 The Chagos case reveals the weaknesses of an AO – despite the moral impetus, international law is eviscerated of its force due to prevalent hegemony of powerful states, here with the existence of the United States and the United Kingdom.
 Postcolonial international law continues to be manipulated to serve the interests of the powerful few.
 It is simply a sequel to colonial international law.
 Second, the Chagos case reveals a far more important aspect in postcoloniality: justice cannot be achieved as long as imperialism lives an afterlife in the shadows of colonialism.
 To this end, this article will consider the following questions: what is the role of justice in postcoloniality?
 More precisely: what is the liberating force of justice in postcoloniality?

 A harrowing monument of the Empire in the Indian Ocean: